-how our clothing choices effect our environment & the potential of sustainable clothing
+how our clothing choices effect the environment & the great potential of sustainable clothing

-Synthetic fabrics are not just polluting our environment, but bring toxins into our bodies as well.
+Synthetic fabrics are not just polluting the environment, but bring toxins into our bodies as well.
 Polyester and other synthetics harbor and grow bacteria through multiple washes and wears as well as absorb environmental toxins.
 Synthetic fabrics also tend to pill and wear faster than natural fiber fabrics.
-Unfortunately, once discarded, synthetics can take hundreds of years to decompose and leach toxins while they are breaking down.
+Unfortunately, once discarded, synthetics can take hundreds of years to decompose and leach toxins into soil and water while they are breaking down.
 These fabrics are detrimental in their production, use, and afterlife.

-By choosing natural fibers that are easier on the environment and our bodies, we can change the apparel industry in a big way and see multitiered benefits.
-Choosing sustainable clothing made with natural fabric, which is naturally better quality, will reduce our rate of consumption and reduce the negative toll the industry takes on the global environment significantly.
+By choosing natural fibers that are easier on the environment and our bodies, we can change the apparel industry in a big way and see extensive benefits.
+Choosing sustainable clothing made with natural fabric will reduce our rate of consumption and reduce the negative toll the industry takes on the global environment significantly.